Will.i.am: 2007–2009: Songs About Girls and Change Is Now

 In 2008, will.i.am contributed the song "One Tribe" to the Survival International charity album, Songs for Survival.
 Also in 2008, he was featured on rapper Flo Rida's debut album, Mail on Sunday, where he produced and featured on the song "In the Ayer", and featured on Usher's fifth album, Here I Stand.
 In January 2008, will.i.am announced plans that he was masterminding a political album, Change is Now: Renewing America's Promise, in support of Barack Obama's presidential campaign.
 The first single, "Yes We Can", featured a music video directed by Jesse Dylan.
 The lyrics of the song are composed almost entirely of excerpts from Obama's speech on January 8, 2008, following the New Hampshire presidential primary election.
 The video features appearances from numerous celebrities and first appeared on the website for Dipdive.
 The video racked up three million views within a week and over four million subsequently on YouTube.
 On June 13, 2008, "Yes We Can" won an award at the 35th Annual Creative Arts and Entertainment Daytime Emmy Awards for "New Approaches in Daytime Entertainment".
 On February 29, 2008, the album's second single, "We Are the Ones", was released on Dipdive and YouTube.
 The video features several celebrities chanting "O-BA-MA" as a portrayal as their hopes and wishes for Obama and his presidential campaign.
-On November 4, 2008, will.i.am spoke to CNN's Anderson Cooper about his support for then-Senator Obama using CNN's 'hologram' technology (actually tomography).
+On November 4, 2008, will.i.am spoke to CNN's "Anderson Cooper" about his support for then-Senator Obama using CNN's 'hologram' technology (actually tomography).
 Following the 2008 election, and Obama's victory, Will released the album's third single, "It's a New Day".
 The video reflects on the historical events that led to the election of the first African-American president and the public's reaction to his election.
 The video debuted on The Oprah Winfrey Show.
 In honor of the inauguration of Barack Obama as president, will.i.am collaborated with producer David Foster on the album's fourth single, "America's Song", with contributing vocals from Seal, Bono, Mary J. Blige, and Faith Hill.
 In response to Obama's reaction following Kanye West's interruption of Taylor Swift at the 2009 MTV Video Music Awards, will.i.am penned the album's fifth and final single, "The Jackass Song".
 It featured a sample of Kanye West's "Heartless".
-Will wrote a blog post, which featured the song on Dipdive, and released in February 2009. will.i.am attended and spoke at the FIRST Robotics Competition kickoff on January 8, 2011, declaring, "I am a FIRST fan."
-He has also named FIRST Founder Dean Kamen "one of [his] heroes" on his verified Twitter account.
+Will wrote a blog post, which featured the song on Dipdive, and released in February 2009.
+Will.i.am attended and spoke at the FIRST Robotics Competition kickoff on January 8, 2011, declaring, "I am a FIRST fan."
+He has also named FIRST Founder Dean Kamen "one of [his] heroes" on his Twitter account.